Skip to Main Content

 Webull’s top feature might be its ability to trade stocks and ETFs without a commission.
 Admittedly, that’s nothing out of the ordinary these days, since the whole industry has gone to commission-free trading, but it’s still important to have.
 You’ll get full extended hours trading and three complimentary months of Nasdaq Level 2 quotes when you sign up.

 But Webull does the industry one better, with no-cost options trading, which was added to its capabilities in early 2020.
-And it’s truly free – no base commission nor a per-contract fee.
-That’s as good as it gets, and of the major players, only Robinhood offers a similar proposition.
+That means no base commission nor a per-contract fee, though it does pass along tiny regulatory fees.
+That’s about as good as it gets, though Robinhood does pare out even these regulatory costs for clients.

 Webull makes it easy to get started too, as there’s no account minimum — which is similarly standard for the industry nowadays.

-If you’re looking for another differentiator between Webull and most brokers, crypto is one place.
+If you’re looking for another differentiator between Webull and most brokers, crypto is one place, as is the recently introduced ability to trade futures.
 Webull allows you to trade cryptocurrencies directly, rather than as futures as some of the top brokers require.
 You won’t pay an explicit commission for this service, but you will pay a spread markup of 100 basis points (i.e. 1 percent of your purchase price) on either side of a trade.

 However, Webull recently moved crypto trading to a separate app called Webull Pay in response to the Securities and Exchange Commission suing the largest crypto trading platforms, Binance and Coinbase.
 Webull says it created Webull Pay to protect the rest of its business from potential litigation.

 You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Dogecoin and Shiba Inu with a $1 minimum, and you’ll be able to do so 23 hours a day, seven days a week.
 You can get price quotes on other cryptos as well, even if you’re not able to trade all of them.
-The broker added this feature in late 2020, so it’s a relatively new entrant to the space.
 Webull says it’s working on adding more cryptocurrencies to the eight that are currently available to trade.

 Charting tools